 How wide will the gangways and jetties be?

-This artwork is available for viewing on the project page.
+The designs, artwork and indigenous storyboards are available for viewing on the project page.

 Will the new ferry terminals address patient privacy concerns when being transported by emergency services?

 The designs will provide improvement to privacy concerns, including a dedicated ambulance waiting area to allow for patient privacy.